moklick/howto-fisbroker/README.md

-How to use WFS with QGis
+How to get data from the fisbroker
 ==============

 How to download geodata from a fis broker wfs (web feature server) via qgis and save it as a shape file.